Initial Public Offerings: Leading Financial Advisors On Equity Compensation Planning

 An initial public offering (IPO) presents unique financial-planning circumstances for employees with stock options, RSUs, and shares in their company.
 Before your private company goes public, you need to understand what will happen and what you need to prepare for.
 We asked several leading financial advisors, from a variety of US regions, for their ideas on pre- and post-IPO planning.
 Below are their responses, presented in their own words.

-For further advisor insights into planning before and after an IPO, see another article on this website (Stockbrokers' Secrets: 5 Financial-Planning Insights For Equity Compensation At IPO Companies) and a myStockOptions on-demand webinar about equity comp in private and pre-IPO companies.
+For further advisor insights into planning before and after an IPO, see two other articles on this website: Stock Options & RSUs From Startup To IPO Or M&A: Top Financial Advisors Cover 5 Key Topics and Stockbrokers' Secrets: 5 Financial-Planning Insights For Equity Compensation At IPO Companies.
+In addition, a myStockOptions on-demand webinar covers equity comp in private and pre-IPO companies.

 Meg Bartelt, CFP®